AlexanderAberg/strength-workout-app/README.md

 - To make it buildable with new features in the future.

 ### User Stories
-1. As a strenght trainer I want to be able to keep track of my workout data.
+1. As a strength trainer I want to be able to keep track of my workout data.
 0. I expect it to be easy to add and retrieve data
 0. I want to have an app that will get new featues in the future, so it will get even better.